turnono/tiktok-mcp/README.md

 - NodeJS v18 or higher (https://nodejs.org/)
 - Git (https://git-scm.com/)
-- TikNeuron Account and MCP API Key (https://tikneuron.com/tools/tiktok-mcp)
+- A backend that exposes endpoints compatible with this MCP (see Backend API below)

 ## Setup